Seven killed in air ambulance crash in India's Jharkhand state

 "We have pulled out the bodies and sent them for post-mortem and further investigation," said Keerthishree G, the deputy commissioner of Chatra district, where the crash occurred during a thunderstorm.

+The Beechcraft aircraft was carrying two pilots, two medical professionals, a patient named as Sanjay Kumar, and two of his relatives, officials said.

+"Both pilots were capable and experienced," said Mohinder Kaur, chief of flight safety at Redbird Airways, adding that the incident was under investigation by relevant agencies.

-Relatives of the patient, Sanjay Kumar, told reporters he was injured in a fire and was initially undergoing treatment in Ranchi.
+Relatives of Kumar told reporters he was injured in a fire and was initially undergoing treatment in Ranchi.

 "His condition had become worse so we were taking him to Delhi by air ambulance," said Vijay Sau, his older brother.